Local 2-separators: Properties of local 2-separators

 Let $W$ be the neighbourhood of the set $\{a_1,a_2\}$ in the punctured explorer-neighbourhood $\expl(a_1,a_2)-a_1-a_2$ in the component containing $b_1$.
 By \autoref{unique_copy} neighbours of $a_1$ or $a_2$ have unique copies in the explorer-neighbourhood $\expl(a_1,a_2)$; hence there is a bijection between the neighbours of $a_1$ and $a_2$ in $G$ and the explorer-neighbourhood.
 To simplify notation we suppress this map in our notation.
 And we will simply consider $W$ as a vertex set of the graph $G$, as well.
 Let $E(W)$ be the set of edges of the graph $G$ from $\{a_1,a_2\}$ to $W$.

-By \myref{alt_exist}, there is a cycle of length at most $r$ alternating between the local separators $\{a_1,a_2\}$ and $\{b_1,b_2\}$.
+Recall that by the corner-setting, there is a cycle of length at most $r$ alternating between the local separators $\{a_1,a_2\}$ and $\{b_1,b_2\}$.
 Thus it has a subpath $Q$ from $b_1$ to $b_2$ of length at most $r/2$; this subpath contains precisely one of the vertices $a_1$ and $a_2$.
 This alternating cycle is also a cycle of the explorer-neighbourhood $\expl(a_1,a_2)$ and the path $Q$ has to intersect the set $E(W)$ oddly\footnote{In fact it intersects this set just once but we will not need that strengthening.} as it connects vertices in different components.
+Vertices of $o$ have unique copies in $\expl(a_1,b_1)$ by \autoref{unique_copy_extended}.
+We suppress a bijection between vertices of $o$ and their unique copies in $\expl(a_1,b_1)$.
+So in $\expl(a_1,b_1)$, $Q$ is a path from $b_1$ to $b_2$.

-Let $o$ be the closed walk of the explorer-neighbourhood $\expl(a_1,b_1)$ obtained by concatenating $P$ and $Q$.
-The path $P$ considered as a closed walk of the graph $G$ contains no vertex $a_i$ and thus does not intersect the edge set $E(W)$.
-Thus the closed walk $o$, considered as an edge set of the graph $G$ intersects the edge set $E(W)$ in an odd number of edges.
+Let $u$ be the closed walk of the explorer-neighbourhood $\expl(a_1,b_1)$ obtained by concatenating $P$ and $Q$.
+The path $P$ considered as a walk of the graph $G$ contains no vertex $a_i$ and thus does not intersect the edge set $E(W)$.
+Thus the closed walk $u$, considered as an edge set of the graph $G$ intersects the edge set $E(W)$ in an odd number of edges.

-By \autoref{cycle_gen} the closed walk $o$ is generated by cycles of $G$ included in the balls $B_{r/2}(a_1)$ and $B_{r/2}(b_1)$.
+By \autoref{cycle_gen} the closed walk $u$ is generated by cycles of $G$ included in the balls $B_{r/2}(a_1)$ and $B_{r/2}(b_1)$.
 These cycles are in turn by \autoref{gen} generated by cycles of length at most $r$ included in these balls.
 Hence one of the generating cycles has to intersect the edge set $E(W)$ oddly.
-Call such a cycle $o'$.
-So the cycle $o'$ contains the vertex $a_1$ or $a_2$.
+Call such a cycle $u'$.
+So the cycle $u'$ contains the vertex $a_1$ or $a_2$.
 As it has bounded length, it is a cycle of the explorer-neighbourhood $\expl(a_1,a_2)$.
-This is a contradiction as in the explorer-neighbourhood $\expl(a_1,a_2)$ the cycle $o'$ and the cut $E(W)$ cannot intersect oddly.
+This is a contradiction as in the explorer-neighbourhood $\expl(a_1,a_2)$ the cycle $u'$ and the cut $E(W)$ cannot intersect oddly.
 Thus the vertices $b_1$ and $b_2$ must be in different components of the graph $\expl(a_1,b_1)-a_1-a_2$. \end{proof}

 By exchanging the roles of the `$a_i$' and `$b_i$' in \autoref{sepr_inexpl1} one obtains the following.

 \begin{sublem} The vertices $a_1$ and $a_2$ are in different components of the graph $\expl(a_1,b_1)-b_1-b_2$. \end{sublem}